palewire/first-python-notebook/docs/about/index.rst

 About the author
 ================

-`Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_ is the editor of the Los Angeles Times Data Desk, a team of reporters and computer programmers in the newsroom that works to collect, organize, analyze and present large amounts of information.
+`Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_ is the editor of the Los Angeles Times Data and Graphics Department, a team of reporters and computer programmers in the newsroom that works to collect, organize, analyze and present large amounts of information.

 .. image:: ../_static/img/ben-blue-800.jpg
      :align: right